ansible/docker/README.rst

 ;;;;;;;;;;;;;;;;;;;

 If you do not already have a Docker host machine, may we suggest `Atomic ADB <https://github.com/projectatomic/adb-atomic-developer-bundle>`_.
 It's simple to get up and running on Linux, Mac OSX and Windows.
-Just follow their `install instrutions <https://github.com/projectatomic/adb-atomic-developer-bundle#how-do-i-install-and-run-the-atomic-developer-bundle-adb>`_ to get started.
+Just follow the `install instrutions <https://github.com/projectatomic/adb-atomic-developer-bundle#how-do-i-install-and-run-the-atomic-developer-bundle-adb>`_ to get started.

 Environment Setup
 ;;;;;;;;;;;;;;;;;